AndyV773/PP5/README.md

 4. In the terminal, run `heroku_config`
 5. Paste in your API key when asked

 You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
 This API key is unique and private to you so do not share it.
 If you accidentally make it public then you can create a new one with _Regenerate API Key_.

 ## Dataset Content

-* Describe your dataset.
+- Describe your dataset.
 Choose a dataset of reasonable size to avoid exceeding the repository's maximum size and to have a shorter model training time.
 If you are doing an image recognition project, we suggest you consider using an image shape that is 100px × 100px or 50px × 50px, to ensure the model meets the performance requirement but is smaller than 100Mb for a smoother push to GitHub.
 A reasonably sized image set is ~5000 images, but you can choose ~10000 lines for numeric or textual data.

 ## Business Requirements

-* Describe your business requirements
+1. To assess the relationships and potential risks in stock performance data by conducting correlation analysis and visualizing key variables.
+This will help identify the most relevant factors influencing price movements and trends, supporting informed decision-making and future stock behavior predictions

+2. To build a binary classification model that predicts whether tomorrow's average price (the mean of the open and close) will be higher or lower than today's, aiming for a classification accuracy of at least 70%

+3. To develop a regression model that forecasts tomorrow's average price (mean of open and close), and use this forecast to determine the directional change relative to today’s average price

+4. To identify meaningful patterns, structures, or market regimes in historical price and volume data using unsupervised learning techniques, such as clustering

+## Agile Methodology

+### Epics

+- Data Collection and Information Gathering
+- Data Study and Visualization
+- Data Cleaning, and Preparation
+- Model Training, Optimization, and Validation
+- Dashboard Planning, Design, and Development
+- Dashboard Deployment and Release

+### User Stories

+- Data Collection and Information Gathering - Business Requirements 1, 2, 3 & 4

+    - As a developer, I want to import historical stock data from an external data source into a Jupyter Notebook, so that I can conduct a thorough analysis of the dataset

+        - Acceptance Criteria:

+            - The stock dataset is successfully downloaded from Yahoo Finance
+            - Stock data is successfully save to CSV format

+- Data Study and Visualization - Business Requirement 1

+    - As a developer, I want to visualize the dataset to identify usable information and assess missing values, So that I can better prepare the data for analysis and ensure quality before modeling

+        - Acceptance Criteria:

+            - A data profile report must be generated
+            - Visualize missing data

+    - As a developer, I want to extract meaningful features and define the target variable, So that the data is ready for supervised learning and exploratory analysis

+        - Acceptance Criteria:

+            - Extract features for exploratory analysis
+            - Define the target variable for supervised learning

+    - As a developer, I want to visualize the correlation and predictive power of all features using heatmaps, So that I can identify patterns and relationships between variables that may inform model design

+        - Acceptance Criteria:

+            - Analysis Correlation and PPS with a heat map
+            - Visualizations should demonstrate the effect of cleaning

+- Data Cleaning, and Preparation - Business Requirements 2, 3 & 4

+    - As a developer, I want to implement a robust data cleaning process so that I can ensure the dataset is accurate, reliable, and of high quality

+        - Acceptance Criteria:

+            - Extract features and target data
+            - All missing or null values in the dataset must be identified
+            - Missing values are imputed
+            - Visualize the effect of cleaning
+            - Split the data in to train and test sets

+- Model Training, Optimization, and Validation - Business Requirements 2, 3 & 4

+    - As a developer, I want to evaluate the performance of the predictive model so that I can ensure the reliability and accuracy of its predictions

+        - Acceptance Criteria:

+            - The predictive model must be evaluated to ensure reliability and accuracy of its predictions

+    - As a developer I want to measure the model performance so that I can have reliable results with high predictive power

+        - Acceptance Criteria:

+            - Model evaluation metrics must be calculated (e.g., accuracy, precision, recall, F1-score for classification; RMSE, MAE, R² for regression)

+- Dashboard Planning, Design, and Development - Business Requirements 1, 2, 3 & 4

+    - As a client, I want to access the Streamlit landing page so that I can quickly gain an overview of the project

+        - Acceptance Criteria:

+            - The client should be able to quickly gain an overview of the project through the Streamlit landing page

+- Dashboard Deployment and Release - Business Requirements 1, 2, 3 & 4

+    - As a developer, I want to initiate the deployment process of my application on Render, or Heroku at an early stage so that I can conduct end-to-end manual deployment testing from the outset

+        - Acceptance Criteria:

+            - The application must be successfully deployed

 ## Hypothesis and how to validate?

-* List here your project hypothesis(es) and how you envision validating it (them)
+1. Correlation between key market variables (such as open, close, volume, and lag features) and price movements is strong enough to identify predictive relationships that can inform risk assessment and improve the accuracy of price predictions

+2. Historical stock data, including key features like price and volume, can be used in a binary classification model to predict whether tomorrow's average price will be higher or lower than today’s, achieving an accuracy of at least 70%

+3. A regression model trained on historical stock data (open, close, and volume) can accurately forecast tomorrow's average price, and this forecast can be used to determine the directional change relative to today’s price

+4. Unsupervised learning techniques, such as clustering, can identify distinct market regimes or patterns in historical price and volume data, which can improve the prediction of future price directions and help identify significant market structures

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks

-* List your business requirements and a rationale to map them to the Data Visualizations and ML tasks
+- List your business requirements and a rationale to map them to the Data Visualizations and ML tasks

 ## ML Business Case

-* In the previous bullet, you potentially visualized an ML task to answer a business requirement.
+- In the previous bullet, you potentially visualized an ML task to answer a business requirement.
 You should frame the business case using the method we covered in the course

 ## Dashboard Design

-* List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.
+- List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.
-* Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but subsequently you used another plot type).
+- Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but subsequently you used another plot type).

 ## Unfixed Bugs

-* You will need to mention unfixed bugs and why they were not fixed.
+- You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a significant variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

 ## Deployment

 ### Heroku

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+- The App live link is: https://YOUR_APP_NAME.herokuapp.com/
-* Set the runtime.txt Python version to a [Heroku-24](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
+- Set the runtime.txt Python version to a [Heroku-24](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-* The project was deployed to Heroku using the following steps.
+- The project was deployed to Heroku using the following steps.

 1. Log in to Heroku and create an App
 2. At the Deploy tab, select GitHub as the deployment method.